 The research in our lab aims to understand the contributions of the epigenome to embryonic development, cell differentiation and disease.
 We are particularly interested in how DNA methylation patterns are established, maintained and altered during those processes.
 Our interest in DNA methylation stems from the fact that this epigenetic mark can be stably propagated through cell division and that the presence or absence of DNA methylation correlates well with the activity of regulatory regions.
 Finally, a vast wealth of studies has demonstrated strong links between DNA methylation and various disease phenotypes suggestive of its potential applicability as a biomarker.

 A surprisingly small number of genes becomes silenced by promoter DNA hypermethyation during vertebrate embryogenesis.
 In many cases, these genes are essential regulators of germline development that are frequently found altered in multiple adult cancers.
-Through a combination of biochemical and zebrafish transgenesis approaches we are trying to understand the mechanisms of this targeting specificity as well as the roles of these genes in cancer formation in vivo.
+Through a combination of biochemical and zebrafish transgenesis approaches we are trying to understand the mechanisms of this targeting specificity as well as the roles of these genes in embryonic development cancer formation in vivo.